-Grilled peppers are one of the easiest side dishes to pull together.
-Not only are they full of flavor, but they also add an element of vibrant color to the plate.
+Grilled peppers are one of the easiest side dishes to pull together in the summer.
+Not only are they full of flavor and nutrients, but grilled bell peppers also add an element of vibrant color to the plate.

 Just wash them, toss them in a bowl, and drizzle them with olive or grape seed oil.
 Season them generously with chopped garlic, kosher salt and freshly ground black pepper.

-Place them on the hot grill and cook them until they are tender and slightly deflated.
+Place them on the hot grill and cook them until they are tender and slightly deflated, about 7 to 10 minutes.
 The skins will blacken in spots, but that is totally okay.
-Serve the grilled peppers as a side dish and in salads or sandwiches.
-They are good hot or at room temperature.

 - 1 pint mini peppers washed